 For the latest information on your local travel restrictions, the Globe and Mail has an extensive list of all coronavirus travel restrictions and health advice across Canada—for more information on health guidance, travel alerts, border restrictions, and lockdown information for each province and territory, please click here.

-For other coronavirus travel advice and updates, including the latest information on countries currently open to Canadians, click on the link below for the full country list of the latest travel restrictions for Canadian passport holders.
+For other coronavirus travel advice and updates, including the latest information on countries currently open to Canadians, click on the link below for the list of countries open to Canadian passport holders.

 And for any additional information on coronavirus travel advisories and restrictions, please visit the Government of Canada’s travel advisory page.

-- For Air Canada’s most updated flight schedule, click here.
+- For Air Canada’s most updated flight schedule for domestic and international destinations, click here.

-- Travellers can make a (one-time) change to their flight booking without a fee for all new or existing flight bookings made through June 30, 2021, for travel between March 1, 2020 and June 30, 2022.
-If you need to cancel your ticket, you can change the flight ticket for an Air Canada Travel Voucher to be used for a later date or for Aeroplan Rewards Miles, where you’ll get 65% bonus miles if you’re an Aeroplan member.
+- Travellers can make unlimited changes to their flight without a fee for all new or existing flight bookings until September 30, 2021.
+If you need to cancel your flight, you can change the flight ticket for an Air Canada Travel Voucher to be used for a later date or for Aeroplan Rewards Miles, where you’ll get 65% bonus miles if you’re an Aeroplan member.
+Travellers can request a refund if their flight is cancelled and they are not rebooked on a flight within three hours of the original departure time or arrival time.

 - For more information on Air Canada’s latest flight policies, travel insurance updates, or to cancel or change a flight, please visit the airline’s COVID-19 travel updates page.

-- It is still possible to book flights for travel on Air Transat.
-With Air Transat’s ‘Book with peace of mind’ flight booking policy, all (one-time) change fees will be waived for any new flights booked by June 30, 2021, if the change or flight cancellation is made up to 24 hours before departure.
+- With Air Transat’s ‘Book with peace of mind’ flight booking policy, all change fees will be waived for any new flights booked by September 30, 2021, if the change or flight cancellation is made up to 24 hours before departure.

 - For more information or to cancel or change a flight, please visit Air Transat’s coronavirus travel updates page.